craigerskine/pxl.media/content/games/toukiden-the-age-of-demons.md

 ---
-title: Toukiden: The Age of Demons
+title: 'Toukiden: The Age of Demons'
 platform: playstation-vita
 genre:
   - rpg